Sean Connery's 007 pistol from 'Dr.No' stars at Hollywood auction

 LOS ANGELES (Reuters) - The handgun used by the late Sean Connery in the first James Bond film is the star attraction in a Hollywood auction next month.

-The semi automatic Walther PP gun, which along with its smaller model the PPK, became one of the film franchise’s best known images, is expected to fetch between $150,000 - $200,000 at Julien’s Auctions in Beverly Hills on Dec 6, the auction house said on Monday.
+The semi automatic Walther PP gun, which along with its smaller model the PPK became one of the film franchise’s best known images, is expected to fetch between $150,000 and $200,000 at Julien’s Auctions in Beverly Hills on Dec.
+3, the auction house said on Monday.

 The de-activated gun was used by Connery in “Dr. No” in 1962.
 Connery, who originated the James Bond role on screen, died on Oct.
 31 at age 90.